Intermittent time series forecasting: local vs global models: Probabilistic models for intermittent time series

-Some distributional parameters need to be non-negative or to lie within the unit interval.
-In these cases, after the linear map, we either apply the softplus function ($\mathrm{softplus}(x) = \log (1 + e^x)$) or the sigmoid function ($\mathrm{sigmoid}(x) = \frac{1}{1+e^{-x}}$).
+For neural networks, denoting by $\mathbf{h} \in \mathbb{R}^d$ the last layer of the model before the output, the raw parameter $\tilde{\theta}$ is obtained as a linear projection from $\mathbf{h}$.
+The parameters of such projection are learnable too.
+For GBTs, $\tilde{\theta}$ is the output of the model.
 In the following we discuss the relevant forecast distributions and how we designed their distribution heads.